MariaTsantaki/FASMA-synthesis/paper.md

 # Acknowledgements

 We acknowledge contributions from V. Adibekyan, H. Tabernero, and E. Delgado-Mena.
 We also thank the referees for improving this work.
 This research made use of the Vienna Atomic Line Database operated at Uppsala University, the Institute of Astronomy RAS in Moscow, and the University of Vienna.
-This research made use of  PyAstronomy and [Astropy](http://www.astropy.org) communities [@astropy:2013; @astropy:2018].
+We thank the PyAstronomy and [Astropy](http://www.astropy.org) communities [@astropy:2013].

 # References